PIN Community Connections

 Students earn individual PINs that represent their achievement.
 Students who earn PINs receive a lanyard on which to keep their PINs and to wear to display their achievements.

 Nomination of a singular activity worthy of achievement must be made by parent, teacher or member of the PIN Committee.
-The community leader or coach of the event will be asked (by the student) to complete a Community Connection Form to verify the student’s achievement.
+The community leader or coach of the event will be asked (by the student) to complete a Digital Nomination Form to nominate a Newmark student.

 - Bake a treat for a neighbor in need and deliver to them as a surprise.